heshammamdouh1997XX/Projects/setup-Projects/Wazuh-Projects/Wazuh-Automation/ReadMe.md

 ## Parts
-- Part 1 :Setup the Environment
+- Part 1 : Setup the Environment
--
+- Part 2 : Generate telemetry and ingest into wazuh
+- Part 3 : configuring the hive and shuffle